s223928/Group-13/README.md

 ### Interpeting Results

 Our script indicates **two underground** in the IFC model, whereas the report describes one.
 A likely explanation, especially for a Revit-authored model, is that two closed spaced Levels (i.e. top of slab and bottom slab, ~300 mm apart) were both exported as IfcBuildingStorey.
 This is a common setup for coordination and does not imply an incorrect design; it may simply reflect how levels were defined and mapped during export.
 The reason we picked this claim is because this distintion of storeys could matter for downstream work.
-Analyses that groupd data by storey, such as areas and volumes which are asssociated indoor environment analysis, could include the extra level and slightly skew the results.
+Analyses that grouped data by storey, such as areas and volumes which are asssociated indoor environment analysis, could include the extra level and slightly skew the results.